1/ Billy’s story

-Robbie was diagnosed with a BPS prenatally.
-During the pregnancy, mom had two courses of steroids to try and shrink the large and fast-growing lesion.
-Robbie was symptomatic at birth and spent 3 weeks in the NICU, complicated by respiratory failure and pneumonia.
+Billy was diagnosed prenatally with a bronchopulmonary sequestration.
+During the pregnancy, mom had two separate courses of steroids to try and shrink the large and fast-growing lesion with a max CVR of 2.15.
+Billy was symptomatic at birth and spent 3 weeks in the NICU, complicated by respiratory failure, PPHN, and pneumonia.
 After surgery at 3 months, he is now thriving.
-Robbie’s mom shares their family’s experience.
+Billy’s mom shares their family’s experience.

 The diagnosis